MrR0807/Notes/understanding-parquet-file.md

 #### Serializing and deserializing metadata with Avro

 Avro, as we've found out, is one of the fastest encoding frameworks.
+Let's try to leverage it and see whether it improves our Simple Database startup.

 #### Ranges of indexes